GutenkunstLab/SloppyCell/Doc/README.txt

 .. topic:: News

+   September 13th, 2006: **"New" SciPy compatibility**

+      The CVS version of SloppyCell has been updated to work with new versions of numpy and SciPy.
+Testing has been on (SciPy 0.5.1, numpy 1.0b5, matplotlib 0.87.5) and on (SciPy 0.3.2, Numeric 23.1, matplotlib 0.83.2).

    February 7th, 2006: **SloppyCell 0.3 released!**

       At long last we're making an official release.
 So much has changed since